Cost Accounting

 Cost Cutting Opportunity

-Another one of advantage of activity-based costing is that business owners can see where they can cut costs.
+Another advantage of activity-based costing is that business owners can see where they can cut costs.
 Perhaps this method of accounting reveals that two activities can be combined to save on expenses.
 Activity-based costing may show a business owner where to direct more resources to increase product quality or speed up the manufacturing process.

 Improved decision-making